Skip to content

 A code-review pipeline must audit 80 pull requests overnight.
 Each review is independent.
 The team sets N=20 to stay well within Anthropic Tier 1 rate limits (50 RPM).

-Batch 1 (items 1-20): The orchestrator dispatches 20 background agents simultaneously, each receiving one PR diff and the review rubric.
-The orchestrator waits.
-The slowest agent finishes in 45 seconds; the batch completes and 20 review reports are collected.
+Batch 1 (items 1 to 20): the orchestrator dispatches 20 background agents at once, each with one PR diff and the review rubric, then waits.
+The slowest agent finishes in 45 seconds, the batch completes, and 20 review reports come back.

-Batches 2-4 (items 21-80): Identical process repeats.
-One agent in batch 3 times out; its PR is recorded as failed and the pipeline continues.
-Total wall time: ~4 batches x ~45 seconds = ~3 minutes, versus ~40 minutes sequentially.
+Batches 2 to 4 (items 21 to 80): the same process repeats.
+One agent in batch 3 times out, so its PR is recorded as failed and the pipeline continues.
+Total wall time is about 3 minutes (4 batches of about 45 seconds), against about 40 minutes in sequence.

-Result collection: The orchestrator aggregates 79 successful reviews and flags 1 failed item for a targeted manual retry.
-Total cost is predictable: 80 agents x ~2 000 tokens average x token price, computed before the run starts.
+Result collection: it aggregates 79 successful reviews and flags 1 failed item for manual retry.
+The cost is predictable: 80 agents times about 2,000 tokens average times the token price, computed before the run starts.

 Adjusting N: if 429 errors appear, reduce to N=10.
-If headroom exists and throughput matters, increase to N=30 — but verify the new batch size against current tier limits before scaling.
+If you have headroom and throughput matters, increase to N=30, but check the new batch size against current tier limits before scaling.

 Feedback